Welcome to Dutchboy Kennels!

 We aim to breed healthy, athletic, bright hunting dogs with affectionate, stable personalities.
 The Drent is a hunting dog first, but a family dog most of the time.
 We look for dogs with a great work ethic and an “off” switch.

-We pride ourselves on our working relationships with Dutch breeders.
-We are members of the Dutch breed club, Vereniging De Drentse Patrijshond, and breed according to the Dutch guidelines.
+We pride ourselves on our working relationships with Dutch breeders, and we breed according to the guidelines of the Dutch breed club.
 All breeding stock is checked for HD and eyes are OFA certified.

 Thank you for visiting.
 We hope you will enjoy reading about the Drent in general, and our dogs in particular.